 Thus, in the blue boxes, the mutation of the Y-STR marker DYS650 for example, from the value 19 to 18, apparently occurred early in Branch AD followed by a back-mutation to 19 in the descent of the Plant volunteer P1c.
 The possibility of back mutations such as this for the Y-STR DYS markers underlines the value of more stable Y-SNP markers such as R-Y22430 for the apparent super-branch A+D. However, the rare micro-allele value DYS710=33.2 for Branch A seems likely to be sufficiently distinctive to have occurred only once so that it can be reliably placed as shown.
 In the white boxes, the William Plant designated Wm(1) for example is described in more detail in a number of places, including Figure 17.6 of Chapter 17 which is available in Journal 17 on the Plant website at the location shown in red.

-The red circles in the above map show that the DNA-tested Plants whose earliest-known male-line ancestors were near Sheffield (P23a, P1a, P1c, P33a) were not only geographical neighbours but also are genetically linked in the computed Branch A of the DNA descent tree.
-This suggests that a particular branch of the main Plant family found its way from the ancestral homeland across the Dark Peak to NE Derbyshire and Sheffield before 1700, as was already suspected for the genealogically-linked P1a and P1c but not necessarily for P23a or P33a.
+On the other hand, the yellow circles in both the above and the following map show that the DNA-tested Plants whose earliest-known male-line ancestors were near Sheffield (P23a, P1a, P1c, P33a) were not only geographical neighbours of one other but are also sufficiently genetically linked to belong to the computed Branch A of the main Plant family's ancestral descent tree.
+P1b is shown as a yellow triangle, indicating that it belongs to the main Plant family but not sufficiently many DNA markers have been measured to confirm that it belongs to the same branch, Branch A, though that is expected from the genealogical documentation.
+Taken together, this suggests that a particular branch (Branch A) of the main Plant family found its way, presumably from near the black star of the main ancestral homeland, across the Dark Peak to reach NE Derbyshire and Sheffield around or before 1700.
+This was already suspected for the genealogically-linked P1a, P1b and P1c but not necessarily for P23a or P33a.
 The more recent addition, P33a, has since been considered to have a similar genealogical descent to that of P1a.

 The following diagram combines data assembled by John Marsh with 37 marker Y-STR data for the main Plant family.
 Though the details of Network diagrams are sensitive to the chosen markers and to who is included (see above) it shows some main family groupings for some initially tested individuals who are known to belong to the R1b-L617+ haplogroup.